⚠️

 Select text by double-clicking

-Select a paragraph by double clicking on a word with your left mouse button or mousepad: Select text word by double clicking in Word Select a paragraph by triple clicking on a word in it: Select text paragraph by triple clicking in Word
+You can select a whole word by double clicking on a word with your left mouse button or mousepad: Selecting text word by double clicking in Word To select a whole paragraph you can triple click on a word in it: Selecting text paragraph by triple clicking in Word

 Selecting punctuation